Yegorov/awesome-ruby-blogs/README.md

 **Optional fields:**
 - `rss`: RSS/Atom feed URL for the blog
-- `locked`: Boolean to prevent automatic RSS updates (defaults to false for new entries)
+- `locked`: Boolean to prevent automatic RSS updates.
+Set to false to individually pick which rss feed to query.

 #### Available Blog Categories